· Updated · Saurabh Bedi · Tax Advice

-MTD for ITSA April 2026: Complete Requirements and Deadline Guide
+MTD for ITSA 2026: Deadlines, Thresholds and What to Do

-This guide covers who’s affected by the April 2026 deadline, the exact quarterly submission dates, what software you’ll need, and how to prepare your business for digital record-keeping and reporting.
-We’ll also walk through exemptions, penalties, and practical steps to ensure a smooth transition before the first quarterly deadline arrives.
+This guide covers who’s affected by the MTD for ITSA rules, the exact quarterly submission dates, what software you’ll need, and how to catch up if you’ve not started yet.
+We’ll also walk through exemptions, the penalty regime, and practical steps to get your record-keeping right before the next deadline.
+If you’d rather skip the reading, our self-assessment service handles the whole quarterly cycle for you.

 Who Must Follow MTD for ITSA From April 2026?